OGcanviz/tutorial-introduction-to-NGINX/README.md

     kubectl get services --watch

 >
-> **Note:** the --watch flag will wait for the IP address to be populated and show the assigned ip address once available
+> **Note:** the --watch flag will wait for the IP address to be populated and show the assigned IP address once available

 Which results in an output similar to this: